rust-lang/log/rfcs/0001-inline-expression-value-logging.md

   README and/or top-level library rustdoc.

 * The community effort to maintain such a separate library with compatibility to the `log` crate, as it evolves.
-Fro example, _-v_ macros will likely need to be adapted, for example, when structured logging is implemented ([log RFC 296]).
+For example, the _-v_ macros will likely need to be adapted, when structured logging is implemented ([log RFC 296]).

-The [implementation PR] (as of this writing) adds just 74 lines non-test code, only of `macro_rules!`.
+The [implementation PR] (as of this writing) adds just 74 lines of non-test code, all of which is `macro_rules!`.

 # Unresolved Questions